wetnt/Arduino_public/libraries/TinyGSM/README.md

 Sketch uses 13,802 bytes (44%) of program storage space.
 Maximum is 30,720 bytes.
 Global variables use 661 bytes (32%) of dynamic memory.
 Maximum is 2,048 bytes.
 ```
 Now, you have more space for your experiments.
+TinyGSM also pulls data gently from the modem (whenever possible), so it can operate on very little RAM.

 ### Supported modem models
 - [x] SIMCom SIM800 series (SIM800A, SIM800C, SIM800L, SIM800H, SIM808, SIM868)
 - [x] SIMCom SIM900 series (SIM900A, SIM900D, SIM908, SIM968)
+- [x] AI-Thinker A6, A6C, A7
+- [x] Neoway M590
+- [x] ESP8266 (AT commands interface, similar to GSM modems)

 ### Supported modules
 - [x] GPRSbee